pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/cross-union.md

 # Cross and Union Inputs

 <!---This section needs to be made more clear.
 There is a lot of information
-that I would say describes things you can do with a cross or union pipeline but does not really have a good and clean explanation of what they are -->
+that I would say describes the things you can do with a cross or union pipeline but does not really have a good and clear explanation of what they are -->

 Pachyderm enables you to combine multiple PFS inputs, or multiple input repositories, in a single pipeline by using the `union` and `cross` operators in the pipeline specification.
 Such pipelines are called *union pipeline or input* and *cross pipeline or input*.

+If you are familiar with the [Set theory](https://en.wikipedia.org/wiki/Set_theory), you can think of union as a *disjoint union binary operator* and of cross as a `cartesian product binary operator`.
+However, you do not have to be a mathematician to understand how cross and union work in Pachyderm.

 This section describes what union and cross pipelines are and how you can optimize your code when you work with them.